Top accelerators that produce leading startups

 {{report-202404="/rt-components"}}

 SOSV is a multi-stage venture capital investor that runs a series of accelerators, investing in about 150 companies each year through three- to six-month-long programs.
 Standout startups like Storyful, True Made Foods, and Getaround all got their start in SOSV accelerators.
 To date, SOSV has funded more than 1800 companies.
-It invests in its accelerator participants through a convertible instrument called an Accelerator Contract for Equity (ACE) similar to a SAFE.
+It invests in its accelerator participants through a convertible instrument called an Accelerator Contract for Equity (ACE) similar to a Simple Agreement for Future Equity (SAFE) where investors can convert their investment into equity at a future date.

 SOSV has created a series of different accelerator programs to focus on its mission to support human and planetary health.